nuuuwan/news_lk3_data/README.md

 ---

-### Sri Lanka insurers to be hit by directive to remit all riot, terrorism cover to state re-insurer
+### Sri Lanka insurers to be hit by directive to remit all riot, terrorism income to state re-insurer

 *2024-01-31 17:30:00* · [`economynextcom`](https://economynext.com/sri-lanka-insurers-to-be-hit-by-directive-to-remit-all-riot-terrorism-cover-to-state-re-insurer-149368/) · `en`